mshariqazeem/CS-4395/README.md

 Click [here](ACL_Paper_Summary.pdf) to look at the summary document.

 ## Assignment 10 - Text Classification
-**Description:** This assignment builds different models to perform text classification on a data set taken from Kaggle.
+**Description:** This assignment builds different models to perform text classification on a data set taken from Kaggle.<br>
 Click [here](Text_Classification.pdf) to look at the classification notebook.<br>
 Click [here](News_Data.csv) to look at the data set.